jeremytammik/tbc/a/1976_chatgpt_arm_tsp.md

 ####<a name="12"></a> Chasing the Travelling Salesman

-Finally, completely unrelated to ChatGPT and Revit, [Diego Vicente](https://diego.codes/about/) published a new approach to approximately tackle the best-known hard NP-complete challenge, successfully [using self-organizing maps to solve the traveling salesman problem](https://diego.codes/post/som-tsp/).
+Finally, completely unrelated to ChatGPT and Revit, [Diego Vicente](https://diego.codes/about/) published a new approach to approximately tackle the well-known hard NP-complete challenge, successfully [using self-organizing maps to solve the traveling salesman problem](https://diego.codes/post/som-tsp/).

 <center>